PHASE: Physiology-Aware Hyperspectral Reconstruction via Object-to-Human Domain Adaptation: Evaluation

+To evaluate the efficacy of object-to-human HSI reconstruction, as well as the downstream clinical utility of the reconstructed spectra, we conduct experiments on three categories of datasets: (i) object-centric source-domain datasets, (ii) human facial target-domain datasets, and (iii) two independent medical benchmarks for downstream validation:

+\textbf{Object-centric Source-domain Datasets.} We independently employ the NTIRE2020~\cite{arad2020ntire} and NTIRE2022~\cite{arad2022ntire} datasets as two source domains.
+NTIRE 2020 comprises 510 images, while NTIRE 2022 contains a larger set of 1,000 images.
+These datasets capture diverse real-world scenarios, ranging from indoor objects to natural landscapes and urban structures, characterized by rich spatial textures and high spectral fidelity.
+Both datasets are released as 31-band visible-spectrum hyperspectral data at a spatial resolution of 482×512.
+Following established protocols, we employ the 31 visible spectral bands (400–700~nm) with a 10~nm stride as the source-domain supervision.

-\textbf{Hyper-Skin Dataset.} The Hyper-Skin dataset~\cite{ng2024hyper}, introduced in the NeurIPS 2023 Hyper-Skin Challenge, serves as the target domain for domain adaptation.
-It comprises 330 hyperspectral facial images collected from 51 human participants, with spectral coverage from 400 to 700~nm across 31 bands at a spatial resolution of 1024.
-This spectral range corresponds to the visible spectrum, enabling fair comparison with RGB-based reconstruction methods.
-All data collection procedures were approved by the relevant Institutional Review Board (IRB), and written informed consent was obtained from all participants.
+\textbf{Human Facial Target-domain Datasets.} The \textbf{Hyper--Skin}~\cite{ng2024hyper}, released through the NeurIPS 2023 Datasets and Benchmarks Track, serves as the target domain for cross-domain adaptation.
+It consists of 330 hyperspectral facial images collected from 51 human participants, with spectral coverage from 400–700~nm across 31 bands at a spatial resolution of $1024 \times 1024$.
+With diverse ethnicities and poses, the dataset enables skin spectral reconstruction and physiological quantification of melanin and hemoglobin.
+Following standard protocols, we perform three independent subject-disjoint 7:2:1 train/val/test splits and report mean$\pm$std across splits.